When creating a feature class, you must specify several feature class properties that define its structure.

 - Length—This is a property of text fields that determines the maximum number of characters that can be input.

 All feature classes have a set of required fields necessary to record the state of any particular object in the feature class.
 These required fields are automatically created when you create a feature class, and they cannot be deleted.
 Required fields can also have required properties such as their domain property.
 You cannot modify the required property of a required field.

 For example, in a polygon feature class, OBJECTID and SHAPE are required fields.
 They do have properties that you can modify, such as their geometry type, but these fields cannot be deleted.

 If you create a line feature class in a geodatabase, an additional field is added to the feature class automatically to record the length of the line.
 If you create a polygon feature class, two additional fields are added automatically to record the length (perimeter) and area of each polygon feature.
 The units of measure for these values depends on the spatial reference defined for the feature class.
 The names of these fields vary depending on the database and spatial type you use.
 These are required fields and cannot be modified.

 Certain field names appear in ArcGIS with their fully qualified names for feature classes stored in an enterprise geodatabase.
-For example, if you create or import a polygon feature class that contains a field named AREA, the database, schema, and feature class name are appended to it.
+For example, if you create or import a polygon feature class that contains a field named AREA, the database, schema, and feature class name are prepended to it.
 This is the name you will see in the attribute table of the feature class.
 That means for a polygon feature class named ARCHSITES stored in the PROF schema of the MUSEUM database, the AREA field looks like this: